BartMassey/pft/README.md

 very early stages and needs a lot of work to be physically plausible.

+At the end of a simulation, an animation showing the inferred position (blue dot), actual position (red dot), and particle positions (green dots) will be displayed.

 ## License

 This work is made available under the "MIT License".
 Please